Skip to main content

 Try sending one of these to see what the Value Agent can do:

-- “Create a tag category for industry and tag our use cases” — Set up a tag structure and apply it across use cases.
+• “Create a property category for industry and set properties on our use cases” — Set up a property structure and apply it across use cases.

 You can also ask in your own words—for example, “We need a use case for compliance risk” or “Add a subtotal for labor cost to this calculation.”